Who's Been Sleeping with Kat?: Other suspects

 Digital Spy wondered if there could be a further twist where one of the five named suspects is not the culprit, as the BBC said there would be "at least" five.
 Soaplife added Joey Branning (David Witts) as a wild card, saying, "there hasn't been a good soap toyboy storyline in we can't remember how long.
 And when they're done and done good, they're very, very good.
 It would actually be the one affair we'd understand Kat's motivation for."
 Jacqueline Jossa, who plays Max's daughter Lauren Branning, said that the cast were so "desperate" to know who Kat's lover was that she tricked them into believing it was Peter Andre, saying, "No one at all knows who Kat's having the affair with, we're all talking about it on set.
 Some people have started winding other people up saying they've been told but they won't say who it is.
 I started a rumour around the set that it would be a celebrity guest appearance.
 I said it would be Peter Andre and some of the new cast believed it as well!"
 However, Digital Spy reported that episodes in September 2012 would make it "pretty much certain" that Kat's lover is one of the named suspects.
-After the identity of Kat's lover was revealed, Richie said he would have loved it to have been Patrick Trueman (Rudolph Walker) or Tanya.
+After the identity of Kat's lover was revealed, Richie said he would have loved it to have been Patrick Trueman (Rudolph Walker) or Tanya Jessop (Jo Joyner).